CONCERN: Thoracic Back Pain

 Improving mobility of the thoracic spine

-Addressing rib mechanic
+Addressing rib mechanics

-Reducing fascial tension in the upper bac
+Reducing fascial tension in the upper back

 Supporting coordinated movement of the spine